Get

 Studies claim that although recipes can be created that are vegetarian or vegan, this is certainly not the most appropriate diet for your dog.
 You have to be incredibly careful when you offer diets devoid of animal protein.

 Even though you might have hang-ups or reservations about buying animal products, allowing your dog to have their natural diet is likely best.
-However, if your moral conscience cannot allow that, you should speak with your vet about the best vegetarian or vegan foods for canines.
+However, if your moral conscience cannot allow that, you should speak with a vet about the best vegetarian or vegan foods for canines.

 Final Thoughts